philtrade/Ddip/README.md

 ## Features:

+`Ddip` was conceived to address a gap mentioned by FastAI's [How to launch a distributed training](https://docs.fast.ai/distributed.html), that "*Distributed training doesn’t work in a notebook...*".

-`Ddip` was designed to make experiments with multiple GPU/Distributed Data Parallel training a little bit easier in Fastai notebooks.
-Towards that end:
+`Ddip` tries to make notebook experiments in FastAI to take advantage of multi-GPU/DDP a little easier:

-1. Easy switching of code execution between PyTorch's multiprocess DDP group, and that in the local notebook namespace.
+1. Switch execution between PyTorch's multiprocess DDP group and local notebook namespace with ease.

-2. Automatic garbage collection and freeing GPU cache memory after parallel execution of a cell, thus reducing the occurence of GPU out of memory error.
+2. Automatic `gc.collect()` and `torch.cuda.empty_cache()` after parallel execution to avoid OOM.

-3. Minimize code changes to Fastai `course v3` lesson notebooks to run in DDP -- usually 3-5 lines of iPython `%,%%` magics will do -- while keeping the look-and-feel as identical as possible.
-E.g. real time progress bar, `Learner.lr_find()` works like the same as in non-distributed mode.
+3. Usually 3 - 5 lines of '%','%%' to port a Fastai `course v3` lesson notebooks to run in DDP, almost identical look and feel.

-4. Extensible to support future versions of fastai library.
+4. Extensible.
 Porting to `fastai v2` is a high priority to-do.
+5. Abstracted away the detail plumbing to harmonize `fastai`, `PyTorch DDP` and `ipyparallel` work with each other in the notebook environment.

 ## Installation: